sammyhenningsson/file_transactions/README.md

 # FileTransactions

 This gem makes it easy to wrap code in classes using the command pattern.
 This means that a specific operation/task can be executed and after that, it can be undone.
 Multiple commands can be grouped in a (non-database) transaction, that will undo all executed commands if an exception is raised.
 This gem includes a few commands for simple file operations.
+(Note: in spite of the name and the included commands, this gem is not limited to only file operations)

 ## Installation